-(8-15-00) (Rev. 12-18-07) 108
+(8-15-00) (Rev. 12-18-07) 108 SPI G07 A(Rev)

-SP1 G07 A

-The date of availability for this contract is June 29, 2015, except that work in jurisdictional waters and wetlands shall not begin until a meeting between the DOT, Regulatory Agencies, and the Contractor is held as stipulated in the permits contained elsewhere in this proposal.
+The date of availability for this contract is October 19, 2015 except that work in jurisdictional waters and wetlands shall not begin until a meeting between the DOT, Regulatory Agencies, and the Contractor is held as stipulated in the permits contained elsewhere in this proposal.
 This delay in availability has been considered in determining the contract time for this project.
+The date of availability has been set in consideration of expected progress of utility relocation work by others.
+Should this relocation work proceed to be completed prior to October 19, 2015, the Engineer may allow the Contractor to begin work in accordance with the provisions of Article 108-1 of the Specifications.

-The completion date for this contract is December 12, 2016.
+The completion date for this contract is December 28, 2018.